Morphine sulfate (mor-fean sul-fate)

 Keep all of your doctor's appointments so that your progress can be checked.

 Tell your doctor if your pain is getting worse.
-Also tell your doctor if you are having any problems or difficulties you
+Also tell your doctor if you are having any problems or difficulties while

 Tolerance to morphine may develop which means that the effect of the medicine may decrease.
 If this happens, speak to your